Over the last few years I’ve done quite a bit of research on the K701 & K702. Even before owning a K702, I kind of had a good idea of how it sounded.

 Heed Can Amp.
 This seems to be one of the most recommended pairings with the K701, but it’s much harder to find nowadays.

 Vioelectric V200.
 I reached out to Vioelectric about possibly sending this one for demo.
-They responded, but the conversation kind of went nowhere – sort of like that girl you’ve been talking to who went cold like your mom’s leftovers. 😛
+They responded, but the conversation kind of went nowhere – sort of like that girl you’ve been talking to who went cold like your mom’s leftover meatloaf. 😛

 Stu is determined to help you make sound decisions, and strives to deliver the best and most in depth content on the internet!
 In his spare time, he likes to fish, paint, play guitar, pray, rap, make beats, take photos, record videos, graphic design, and more.
 His sense of humour, coupled with a knack for excellence and strict attention to detail are what allow him to stand out in an crowded industry.